 Sendai Ekimae Shopping Street is a tourist spot where many people come and go.
 In fact, this shopping street has a mystery that is not well known even to the people of Miyagi Prefecture.

-The mystery behind this is the pattern of the arcade tiles.
-As you walk through the arcade, you will notice unnatural patterns in certain places, and there are rumors that they are related to waterways from the Edo period.Is this true?
-This time, we will unravel the mystery using the tiles in front of Sendai Station!
+The mystery is about the "arcade tile pattern."
+When walking through the arcade, certain place, and there are rumors that this is related to the waterways of the Edo period, but is this true?
+This time, we will be solving the mystery using the tiles in front of Sendai Station!

 What is the mystery of Sendai city featured in Buratamori?

-The mystery I will introduce this time is about the tiles on the floor of the arcade in front of Sendai Station.
-This mystery also appeared in the NHK episode of Bura Tamori's ``Sendai ~Date Masamune is a ``terrain enthusiast''!?''.
+The mystery we will introduce this time is about the tiles on the floor of an arcade in front of Sendai Station. also appeared in the episode of " Sendai - Date Masamune is a "Terrain Maniac"!?", which aired on NHK

 Where are the tiles of Sendai Station Arcade?

-The location where the tile in question is located is at the border between "Hapina Nakacho Shopping District" and "Chris Road Shopping District."
+The tile in question is located at the border between "Hapina Mekakecho Shopping Street" and "Chris Road Shopping Street."

 Enter "Hapina Nakacho Shopping Street" from the Sendai Ekimae Commercial Building AEL side and walk to the area where the ramen shop "Ichiran" and "Joyo Bank Sendai Branch" are located.